-§155.16 VARIANCES
+§155.16 SPECIAL EXCEPTIONS

 (A) Prior Approval Required.
-No WECS may be constructed, modified or expanded without full and complete compliance with the requirements and standards contained in this Chapter, unless a variance is first granted by the Board.
+No WECS may be constructed, modified or expanded without full and complete compliance with the requirements and standards contained in this Chapter, or the Zoning Ordinance, unless a variance or a special exception is first granted by the Board or the Board of Zoning Appeals.